 Extra Coverage Options — Collision deductible waiver, roadside assistance, glass repair, rental reimbursement, pet protection, legal assistance, and income loss coverage.

 To help drivers better understand how much Metromile car insurance costs, WalletHub’s editors obtained sample Metromile auto insurance quotes for a mix of driver profiles varying in age and driving record.
 You can learn more about these sample quotes in the Methodology section of our full Metromile insurance review.

 Metromile is a fairly affordable insurance company.
-It ranks 16th out of 46 insurers in WalletHub’s cost comparison.
+It ranks in the second cheapest quartile in WalletHub’s cost comparison.